JustinDiament/PhotoMod/README.md

 also contains _class_diagram.png_, which as image of a class diagram showing the names of classes and interfaces, method signatures, and inheritance relationships in our program.

+### Citations

+All images are owned by Nathan Gong and authorized for use in this project.
+The _res/test/_ subdirectory contains sample files that are used for code testing purposes only.

 ## Assignment 5

 ### Design